AdamRiedl/URL-Doctor/README.md

 This website lets you check if URLs,Emails,Phone Numbers are safe

-Description of this project is inside called Infou about project (in czech)
+Description of this project is inside called Info_o_projektu.txt (in czech)